CogStream: Context-guided Streaming Video Question Answering: CogStream Task and Dataset

 \subsection{Task Setup}

 As illustrated in Fig.~\ref{fig:intro}, the CogStream task simulates a real-world scenario where users watch an ongoing video stream and continuously interact with a model, asking questions about the content presented so far.
 Formally, at current time step $t$, a new video segment $v_t$ is presented, and the cumulative streaming video viewed up to this point is represented by $V_t = \{v_1, \ldots, v_t\}$.
 The model also maintains the historical dialogue with the user, consisting of previous question-answer (QA) pairs: $QA_{t-1} = \{qa_1, qa_2, \ldots, qa_{t-1}\}$.
 Concurrently, the user may pose a new question $q_t$ concerning the video content.
-Answering such a question necessitates the model effectively accessing and integrating both the cumulative video content $V_C$ and the historical textual information $QA_{t-1}$.
+Answering such a question requires the model to access and integrate both the cumulative video content $V_t$ and the historical textual information $QA_{t-1}$.